- What is the accommodation like?

 - Is it possible to get placed with a partner or friend?

-It is possible to get placed with your friend, but it always depends on the current booking occupancy.
-Let us know if you want to get placed with a partner when applying.
+In general it is possible to be placed in a cabin with your partner, but it always depends on the current booking occupancy.
+Let us know if you want to be placed with a partner when applying.

 - How is the food provided?

-Volunteers will receive three meals a day at the project (breakfast, lunch, dinner).
-Food provided is according to a typical Costa Rica diet, and consist mainly of rice, beans, salads, pasta, vegetables and fruit.
+Volunteers and interns will receive food for three meals a day at the project (breakfast, lunch, dinner).
+At times a cook will prepare the meals for the staff but occasionally also voluntary helpers will need to assist with cooking.
+Food is provided according to a typical Costa Rica diet, and consist mainly of rice, beans, chickpeas, lentils, salads, pasta, tortillas, soups, vegetables and fruit.

 - Is it possible to receive vegetarian meals?